pure-data/externals-howto/README.rst

     void class_sethelpsymbol(t_class *c, t_symbol *s);

 If a Pd object is right-clicked, a help patch for the corresponding object class can be opened.
-By default this is a patch with the symbolic class name in the directory “\ *doc/5.reference/*\ ”.
+By default, this is a patch with the symbolic class name in the directory “\ *doc/5.reference/*\ ”.

-The name of the help patch for the class that is pointed to by ``c`` is changed to the symbol ``s``.
+The name of the help patch for the class pointed to by ``c`` is changed to symbol ``s``.

 Therefore, several similar classes can share a single help patch.